grzegorz914/homebridge-xbox-tv/README.md

 ## Configuration plugin
 1. Use [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x) to configure the plugin (strongly recomended), or update your configuration file manually.
 See `sample-config.json` in this repository for a sample or add the bottom example to Your config.json file.
 2. `xboxliveid` You can get this in the console settings.
-3. To find more `Reference` open log in homebridge, open app on console and look in the log.
+3. To find more inputs `reference` open log in homebridge, open app on console and look in the log.

 <p align="left">
   <a href="https://github.com/grzegorz914/homebridge-xbox-tv"><img src="https://raw.githubusercontent.com/grzegorz914/homebridge-xbox-tv/master/graphics/ustawienia.png" height="150"></a>